Unit Testing. Start Unit Testing Now With Our Tutorial

 PHPUnit is a famous unit testing framework for PHP developers.

 The importance of unit testing is often underestimated.
 As a result, some teams tend to omit it in an attempt to save some time.
-Still, it is a wrong approach.
-Once created unit tests can be rerun whenever it is needed to verify the function of each code unit in isolation.
-Thanks to unit testing, bugs can be easily revealed at the development stage which gives an opportunity to save a good deal of money and time.
-Although unit testing cannot address all issues, it makes developers' and QA engineers' lives much easier.
+Still, it is the wrong approach.
+This unit tests tutorial provides a clear unit testing definition, advantages and disadvantages of unit testing, its execution, and myths related to it.
+All in all, we hope you have managed to grasp a unit testing meaning.
+Once created, unit tests can be rerun whenever it is needed to verify the function of each code unit in isolation.
+Thanks to unit testing, bugs can be easily revealed at the development stage giving an opportunity to save a good deal of money and time.
+Although unit testing cannot address all issues, it makes developers’ and QA engineers’ lives much easier.